bjoernf73/DryDeploy/README.md

 ```

 ### -ActionParams
-HashTable that will be sent to the Action Function.
+HashTable that will be sent to the Action function.
 Useful during
 development, for instance if the receiving action function
 supports a parameter to specify a limited set of tasks to do.